 The last of the remaining kits is gone.
 I do not plan to re-stock the kits.
 From this point forward, you're on your own for parts/components.
 Sorry.

-› See More: ST1300 - Gear Position Indicator (Do It Yourself)
+› Site Search for: ST1300 - Gear Position Indicator (Do It Yourself)